 At BSCS we recognise that being online is an important part of life for our students, not just as part of education, but for social interaction, leisure and creative expression.

-We ensure all our students are given regular esafety training in discrete PSHE lessons, as part of their Computing Curriculum, during core days at post 16 and in assemblies.
+We ensure all our students are given regular e-safety training in discrete PSHEE lessons, as part of their Computing Curriculum, during core days at Post 16 and in assemblies.
 In this training we cover:

 - Online reputations